HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/text-lesson_1_2.md

 ---
-title: Research culture (Saskia Frisby + research culture working group)
+title: Research culture Part 1 (Saskia Frisby + research culture working group)
-teaching: 10
+teaching: 40
-exercises: 10
+exercises: 20
 duration: null
 summary: Here we share our thoughts about ideal research environments and how we can improve the research culture.